Graduate and Professional Student Association

 Mason Graduate Interdisciplinary Conference

-Use the links below to navigate the 2025 Mason Graduate Interdisciplinary Conference website.
+Use the links below to navigate the 2026 Mason Graduate Interdisciplinary Conference website.
 More information about scheduling, panels, and reception will be made available.
-Stay Tuned!
+Stay tuned!

 The conference is open to the Mason community, including students, faculty, and staff.
 Graduate and professional students from all disciplines at George Mason University are welcome to participate as presenters, attendees, or volunteers.
 The faculty can support the conference as discussants and attendees.